obfuscatedgenerated/LMVM/README.md

 > **Warning** For absolute addressing, expect SEGFAULTS and values too big for the LMC!
 Additionally, you are limited to addresses 00-99 of the parent computer's memory as with the LMC.
 There are no real uses for this addressing mode (unless you have some memory-mapped peripherals that are somehow using memory between 00 and 99 🤔), but it's there if you need it.

 > **Note** In a DAT statement, the operand will always be an immediate value, no matter how it is written (
-> e.g. `var DAT 5` and `var DAT #5` are the same expression).
-It will only fail if the operand is a label.
+> e.g. `var DAT 5` and `var DAT #5` are the same expression). the operand is an immediate value.
+If a label is passed, its address will be used as the value.
 It is the initial value of the variable.

 ## Using labels